project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/Special-episode-1-euraf-conference-2022.md

 ---
-title: Special Episode #1 - EURAF Conference 2022
+title: Special Episode 1 Euraf Conference 2022
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-05-31)